New4nc3/MacOS-Virtual-Box-Script-Generator/README.md

 ﻿# MacOS Virtual Box Script Generator
 This project (small utility) is dedicated for people who want to create Mac OS Virtual Machine using Virtual Box.

-As you now, before running Sierra / High Sierra / Mojave / Catalina (?) on Virtual Box, you should run next commands from Command Line (in some cases with Admin rights):
+As you now, before running Sierra / High Sierra / Mojave / Catalina (not tested yet) on Virtual Box, you should run next commands from Command Line (in some cases with Admin rights):

   cd "C:\Program Files\Oracle\VirtualBox\"